CS-6381/FinalProject/DesignOfExperiments/Base.md

 # Base Experiment
-The goal of this experiment is to undersdtand when the technology is viable to use.
+The goal of this experiment is to understand when the technology is viable to use.

 ## Compatibility
 Here we wish to understand where the tech is easily used